Boundary representations of hyperbolic groups: Shadows and cones

 for all $\xi\in\Gamma$.
 This estimate will be usually used in the form

 By Theorem~\ref{thm:bhm}, the growth of $\Gamma$ satisfies $\abs{B_\Gamma(1,R)}\asymp \omega^R$.
 Fix $r>0$ and for $R > 0$ define the annulus

-We will assume that $r$ is sufficiently large for the following three conditions to hold: \begin{enumerate} \item the annuli $A_{R}$ satisfy the growth estimate $\abs{A_{R}}\asymp \omega^R$, \item for any roughly geodesic ray $\gamma$ from $1$ to $\xi\in\bG$ we have $\gamma(R)\in A_R$, \item $r$ satisfies the bound obtained in the proof of Proposition~\ref{prop:double-shadows-cover}, ensuring that the elements of $\Gamma$ of length approximately $R$ constructed therein are in $A_R$. \end{enumerate} For $\rho>0$ define the \emph{shadow} $\Sigma(g,\rho)$ of $g$ as the closed ball
+We will assume that $r$ is sufficiently large for the following three conditions to hold: \begin{enumerate}[(1)] \item the lower bound for the cardinality of the ball $B_\Gamma(1,R+r)$ exceeds the upper bound for the cardinality of $B_\Gamma(1,R-r)$, so that the annuli $A_{R}$ satisfy the growth estimate $\abs{A_{R}}\asymp \omega^R$, \item for any roughly geodesic\footnote{recall, that by this we mean a \(K\)-roughly geodesic ray with \(K\) fixed in Section~\ref{sec:roughly-geod-hyperb}} ray $\gamma$ from $1$ to $\xi\in\bG$ we have $\gamma(R)\in A_R$, \item $r$ satisfies the bound obtained\footnote{To precisely formulate condition (3) we need Lemma~\ref{lem:preventing-cancellation}, which asserts that there exists some universal constant $\tau$ related to cancellations of elements in the group.
+Until Proposition~\ref{prop:double-shadows-cover}, only conditions (1) and (2) will be used, so the reader need not be afraid of a circular definition.
+We could just postpone condition (3) and require it in the proof of Proposition~\ref{prop:double-shadows-cover}, as we can always take larger \(r\).} in the proof of Proposition~\ref{prop:double-shadows-cover}, ensuring that the elements of $\Gamma$ of length approximately $R$ constructed therein are in $A_R$. \end{enumerate}